UtrechtUniversity/ricgraph/docs/ricgraph_known_bugs.md

 Deleting all nodes and edges in Ricgraph...

 Traceback (most recent call last):
-  File "[path]/ricgraph-master/harvest_to_ricgraph_examples/harvest_pure_to_ricgraph.py",
+  File "[path]/harvest_to_ricgraph_examples/harvest_pure_to_ricgraph.py",
     line 729, in <module> rcg.empty_ricgraph()
-  File "[path]/ricgraph-master/ricgraph/ricgraph.py", line 223, in empty_ricgraph
+  File "[path]/ricgraph/ricgraph.py", line [number], in empty_ricgraph
-    _graph.delete_all()   # Equivalent to "MATCH (a) DETACH DELETE a".
+    _graph.execute_query('MATCH (node) DETACH DELETE node', database_=GRAPHDB_NAME)
   […]
-  py2neo.errors.TransientError: [General.MemoryPoolOutOfMemoryError]
+  [module].errors.TransientError: [General.MemoryPoolOutOfMemoryError]
     The allocation of an extra 2.0 MiB would use more than the limit 716.8 MiB.
 Currently using 715.0 MiB. dbms.memory.transaction.total.max threshold reached.
 ```

-This is caused by that Neo4j Desktop does not have a statement similar to `DROP [database]`.
+This is caused by the free-to-use version of Neo4j, which does not have a
+statement similar to `DROP [database]`.
-Py2neo, the library that Ricgraph uses, needs to delete every node and edge and this fails
+If you empty the graph database, it needs to delete every node and edge and this fails
 when there are a lot of nodes and edges.
+This happens when you use
-This does not happen when you are using
-Neo4j Community Edition.
+Neo4j Desktop, but does not happen when you are using Neo4j Community Edition.

 You can do the following to be able to use Neo4j Desktop and Ricgraph:
 1. [Start Neo4j Desktop](ricgraph_query_visualize.md#start-neo4j-desktop) if it is not running yet.